menu

 Demographics

-The population of Medora has a very low overall level of education: only 7.83% of people over 25 hold a 4-year college degree or higher.
+The citizens of Medora have a very low rate of college education: just 7.83% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Medora in 2022 was $18,889, which is low income relative to Indiana and the nation.
 This equates to an annual income of $75,556 for a family of four.
 However, Medora contains both very wealthy and poor people as well.